dwetterau/life/README.md

 base-node-app
 =============

-A simple website starting point using the Sequelize ORM for MySQL written in Coffeescript and using Bootstrap for styling.
+A simple website starting point using the Sequelize ORM for MySQL written in Coffeescript and using a Material Design inspired Bootstrap theme for styling.

 ### Description

-This site has a simple Bootstrap themed UI to allow users to log in, an update their profile.
+This site has a simple Material Design inspired Bootstrap themed UI to allow users to log in, an update their profile.
 The point of this project is to provide a launching pad for an application without the need to rewrite user management code over and over again.

 ### Installation Instructions